lainAlien/svPlayer/README.md

 * make it more responsive (probably also less ugly)

 #### creds
-powered by the [sunvox library](https://warmplace.ru/soft/sunvox/sunvox_lib.php) if u didnt catch on special thanks to sk0 in the discord for being patient lmao
+powered by and based on the [sunvox library](https://warmplace.ru/soft/sunvox/sunvox_lib.php) if u didnt catch on special thanks to sk0 in the discord for being patient lmao